github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

     result = firebaseRef().getAMethodCall("set")
   }

-`Here <https://lgtm.com/query/1053770500827789481>`__ is a run of an example query using the model on one of the Firebase sample projects.
+`Here <https://lgtm.com/query/1053770500827789481>`__ is a run of an example query using the model to find `set` calls on one of the Firebase sample projects.
 It's been modified slightly to handle a bit more of the API, which is out of scope of this tutorial.

 Tracking associated data